-Ownership is provisionally defined as the greatest possible interest in a thing that a mature system of law recognizes, then it follows that, since all mature systems admit the existence of 'interests' in 'things', all mature systems have, in a sense, a concept of ownership.
+Ownership is provisionally defined as the greatest possible interest in a thing which a mature system of law recognizes, then it follows that, since all mature systems admit the existence of 'interests' in 'things', all mature systems have, in a sense, a concept of ownership.
 Ownership comprises the right to possess, the right to use, the right to manage, the right to the income of the thing, the right to the capital, the right to security, the right or incidents of transmissibility and absence of term, the prohibition of harmful use, liability to execution, and the incident of residuary.

-Figure 44 shows that the majority of the land is under private ownership whereas the rest of the land is owned by the government for the whole of BDA.
+Figure shows that majority of the land is under private ownership whereas the rest of the land is owned by government for the whole of BDA.

-Figure 44: BDA Vested Land
+Figure 41: BDA Vested Land

-Figure 45 shows the percentage of land owned by BDA and privately-owned lands.
+Figure 42 shows the percentage of land own by BDA and privately-owned lands.

-Figure 45: Land Ownership
+Figure 42: Land Ownership